monome/docs/docs/modular/ansible/index.md

 ## Teletype

+Teletype firmware 1.3 or newer is required for Ansible support.

 With no USB device plugged in Ansible continues to run the most recently used application.
 For example, Kria can continue playing.

 By hitting the `preset` key (next to the USB port) with no device plugged, Ansible will toggle into Teletype mode.
 In this mode the Ansible's outputs and inputs function as an extender, fitting naturally into the Teletype system.